← All AI Agents & Tool Use modules

 4. Observe — read the result of that action, and feed it back into the next "perceive."

-Drive the loop yourself
+Execute the loop interactively

 Below is the simplest possible agent.
 It has one goal — guess a hidden number between 1 and 100 — and one move: guess a number and get told "too high," "too low," or "correct."
 Watch how it perceives the range it knows, decides on the middle, acts, and observes the answer narrowing the range.
 Press Step to walk one perceive–decide–act–observe cycle at a time, or Run to let it finish.